PlasmaPy/PlasmaPy/docs/contributing/testing_guide.rst

 1. Creating and updating a pull request on |GitHub|
 2. Running `pytest` from the command line
 3. Running |Nox| from the command line
-4. Running tests from an :wikipedia:`integrated development environment
+4. Running tests from an |IDE| such as PyCharm_ or `Visual Studio`_.
-   <integrated_development_environment>` (IDE)

 We recommend that new contributors perform tests via a pull request on GitHub.
 Creating a draft pull request early and keeping it updated ensures that all necessary checks are run frequently.

-To run tests locally via the command line, we recommend using |Nox| to ensure that tests are run in the same was as in CI.
+To run tests locally via the command line, we recommend using |Nox| to ensure that tests are run in the same environment as in CI.

 Using GitHub
 ------------